makerdao/lockstake/README.md

 For the mentioned examples of `chop` and `fee` we get:
 `mat > 1.13 / 0.85 ~= 133%`

+Note that in practice the `mat` value is expected to be significantly larger and have buffers over this rough calculation.
+It should take into account market fluctuations and protocol safety, especially considering that the governance token is used as collateral.

 **Trusted Farms and Reward Tokens**

 It is assumed that the farm owner is trusted, the reward token implementation is non-malicious, and that the reward token minter/s are not malicious.
 Therefore, theoretic attacks, in which for example the reward rate is inflated to a point where the farm mechanics block liquidations, are assumed non-feasible.